 Meet Our Team

 Founder & ceo

-A die-hard Bruce Springsteen fan, Emmy lives in Brighton with her husband, daughters and her many animals.
-She loves sushi, all things French and has a penchant for hats.
+A die-hard Bruce Springsteen fan, Emmy lives in Brighton with her husband, Thom and daughters, Dixie and River.
+She loves sushi, all things French, and has a penchant for hats.

 Clinical Treatment Advisor

 Christina is a certified Holistic Health & Wellness Coach and also qualified as an Integrative Nutrition Health Coach by The Institute for Integrative Nutrition.

 As a coach, her focus is to support, inspire and empower women as they navigate life's challenges.
 She is committed to creating a safe, welcoming space for clients so they feel truly cared for and guided through a partnership that prioritises their wellbeing and prepares them to thrive.

 Christina understands the importance of harnessing self-care and developing a compassionate, nurturing relationship with oneself to heal and establish change and growth.
 She has been mentored by Emmy and is truly aligned with her beliefs that by developing a kinder relationship with yourself you are able to realise your full potential and truly transform the quality of your life.